 1. Starter Bench Testing

 - Place starter in vice

 - Connect jumper cable ground leads between the negative post on a 12-volt automotive battery and the vice containing your starter.

 - Connect positive jumper cable leads between the positive post on a 12-volt automotive battery and the large positive lug on the starter.

-- Use a jumper wire or screwdriver to jump current from the starter’s positive lug to the stud where the control circuit wire is normally connected when in use.
+- Use a jumper wire or screwdriver to jump current from the starter’s positive lug to the stud where the control circuit wire is usually connected when in use.

 - Observe the results of this test.
-If the starter is in proper working order, an audible click will be heard, the pinion gear should lunge forward, and rotation of the pinion gear should be observed.
+If the starter is in proper working order, you will hear an audible click, the pinion gear should lunge forward, and you should observe the pinion gear rotation.
 An absence of this signifies a starter or starter solenoid that has failed.

 2. Pinion Gear Inspection

 Additionally, while a starter is dismounted from the vehicle, it is advisable to inspect its pinion gear teeth for wear.
-This is relatively easy to do, as a quick glance with a flashlight will often tell you all you need to know.
+This step is relatively easy to do, as a quick glance with a flashlight will often tell you all you need to know.
 Look for any chipped, broken, or else wise damaged teeth on the pinion gear.
 All teeth should look uniform to one another, with no visible diagonal erosion.
-If any such signs of starter wear are observed, do not reinstall it in this condition under any circumstances.
+If you do not notice any such signs of starter wear, do not reinstall it in this condition under any circumstances.
 Damaged pinion gear teeth can quickly lead to flywheel damage and wear.
 When this occurs, you have a much larger problem on your hands.

 Staying In The Know